 Steps toward Licensure (ALL items must be completed before your IMFT can be issued):

 - Supervision forms.
 Each of your training supervisors must submit Verification of Supervised Experience.

 The requirement is at least two full years of supervised MFT experience.
 This means at least 24 full months, during which time you are practicing marriage and family therapy (at least 1,000 hours of direct client contact, 500 of which must be relational) and also receiving training supervision.
 See the full supervision rule here.

 Supervision shall total a minimum of 200 hours, although no more than 100 of these hours may be group supervision.
 Supervision shall be provided either by a) an IMFT-S, or b) an AAMFT Approved Supervisor who is also licensed as an Ohio IMFT, LPCC-S, psychologist or psychiatrist, or c) an AAMT Supervisor Candidate who is also licensed as an Ohio IMFT, LPCC-S, psychologist or psychiatrist.
-Requests for exceptions due to hardship shall be made in writing to the board.
+Up to fifty of the required two hundred supervision hours may be earned under the supervision of an Ohio licensed LISW-S or LPCC-S. Requests for exceptions due to hardship shall be made in writing to the board.